dkov92/Operations-Research/README.md

 # Operations-Research

-The objective is to evaluate optimization problems and to select and implement appropriate optimization methods that lead to the problem solution.
+The objective of the exercise is to evaluate optimization problems and to select and implement appropriate optimization methods that lead to the problem solution.

-The coursework is divided into the following parts:
+The report is divided into the following parts:
 1. Context definition
 2. Linear programming problem definition and solving
 3. Mixed-integer programming problem definition and solving